acend/cilium-basics-training/content/en/docs/07/01/_index.md

 You can now check the `Hubble Metrics` dashboard in grafana again.
 The graphs under DNS should soon show some data as well.
 This is because with a Layer 7 Policy we have enabled the envoy in Cilium Agent.
 {{% /alert %}}

-With the ingress and egress policies in place on `app=backend` pods, we have implemented a very simple zero-trust model to all traffic to and from our backend.
+With the ingress and egress policies in place on `app=backend` pods, we have implemented a simple zero-trust model to all traffic to and from our backend.
 In a real-world scenario, cluster administrators may leverage network policies and overlay them at all levels and for all kinds of traffic.

 ## Task {{% param sectionnumber %}}.2: Cleanup